rodan123/piblock/README.md

 7) Created a runpiblock.sh script to startup jcadmin and piblock.
    Copy to your home directory and edit the program paths within as necessary.

-8) Added softlink of 800notes.txt to 800notes.html, so that the last matched caller internet data can easily be viewed locally.
+8) Added softlink of 800notes.txt to 800notes.html, so that the last matched caller's internet data can easily be viewed locally.
 I installed lynx on the raspberrypi3 to view the file over a SSH connection.